uadmin/uadmin/docs/tutorial/part2.rst

 .. image:: assets/itemsaddedintodooutput.png

-The Item model is now connected into the TODO model.
+The Item model is now connected into the Todo model.

 Applying More uAdmin Tags
 ^^^^^^^^^^^^^^^^^^^^^^^^^